darkshram/firstboot/README.md

 TODO (need help with this!).
 ===========================

+- Migrate to PyGobject
-- Migrate to pygobject3 and Python 3.
+- Migrate to Python 3.